 Total U.S. Total Foreign Total

 Participants Participants Participants

-0 4,746 4,746
+0 11,051 11,051

-The program contained participants who crossed international borders as well as participants who were trained in-country.
-However, the data reported here represents only those participants who crossed international borders.
+Some participants crossed international borders and some were trained in-country.
+The data reported here represents a combination of both types of participants.

 Bureau of East Asian and Pacific Affairs